Southernmost settlements

 Location of Punta Arenas, Porvenir, Río Grande, Ushuaia and Puerto Williams in the southern tip of South America.

-Southernmost settlements are cities, towns, weather stations or permanent military bases which are farther south than latitude 45°S. They are closely related to the Southern Ocean or either the Roaring Forties or Furious Fifties.
-Antarctic bases are excluded due to not having a permanent population.

-Unlike the northern hemisphere, where several major metropolitan areas such as Moscow, Harbin, London, Paris, Seattle, and Montreal are all located north of the 45°N parallel, the only permanently populated areas south of the 45°S parallel are the small and sparsely populated regions of southern Patagonia in South America, the Falkland Islands, and the southernmost tip of New Zealand.
+This article covers towns, weather stations and permanent military bases that are farther south than latitude 45°S. Unlike the northern hemisphere, where several major metropolitan areas such as Moscow, Harbin, London, Paris, Seattle, and Montreal are all located north of the 45°N parallel, the only permanently populated areas south of the 45°S parallel are the small and sparsely populated regions of southern Patagonia in South America, the Falkland Islands, and the southernmost tip of New Zealand.

 Southernmost city

 The southernmost city in the world is mainly a slogan used for tourism purposes to attract visitors to a city as well as the tourists headed for Antarctica.
 Ciudad (city) is not a legal designation in Chile and Argentina, except for the Autonomous City of Buenos Aires.
-Currently, three places use this slogan: Ushuaia in Argentina as well as Punta Arenas and Puerto Williams (Note: Attributed to multiple sources:) in Chile, with the last being the absolute southernmost town by latitude (see table below).
+Currently, three places use this slogan: Ushuaia in Argentina as well as Punta Arenas and Puerto Williams (Note: Attributed to multiple sources) in Chile, with the last being the absolute southernmost town by latitude.
 There are several more settlements further south but none are considered to be large enough to be classified as a 'city'.
 The three contending cities are from north to south: